2 ways to prune geraniums for winter, according to gardening pros, to ensure plants stay healthy during the colder seasons

 Geraniums, or pelargoniums, come in a range of colors and with a wealth of fragrances.
 They are popular as colorful additions to flower beds and borders, while are also commonly seen in pots or hanging baskets.
 These tender plants can either be grown as annuals and discarded at the end of the season, or overwintered to keep going year-after-year.

 Pelargoniums are hardy in USDA zones 9-12 and cannot withstand prolonged cold temperatures.
-If you live in a colder climate and want to overwinter geraniums to bloom again next year, they do need pruning when you move them to a protected position.
+If you live in a colder climate and want to overwinter geraniums to bloom again next year, they will need pruning when you move them to a protected position.

 It should be noted that these tender plants are pelargoniums, but have the common name geraniums.
-However, these plants are different to hardy geraniums and the two species have to be treated differently.
+However, these plants are different to hardy geraniums, and the two species have to be treated differently.

 Should geraniums be cut back in winter?